WassefRPZ/holbertonschool-printf/README.md

 - We strongly encourage you to work all together on a set of tests
 - If the task does not specify what to do with an edge case, do the same as `printf`

+## Description of _printf

+The `_printf()` function formats and prints a series of characters and values to the standard output (`stdout`).
+Format specifiers, introduced by the percent symbol (`%`), indicate how each subsequent argument should be converted and displayed.

+The format string is read from left to right.
+When a specifier is encountered, the corresponding argument is processed according to the formatting rules and then printed.
+This continues for each specifier in the string.
+If there are more arguments than format specifiers, the extra arguments are ignored.
+Conversely, if there are fewer arguments than expected, the behavior is undefined.
+If a format specifier is not recognized, the `%` symbol followed by the unknown character is typically printed as-is, without any special processing

+## The man page

 ## The Flowchart of the _printf function

 <img src="images/Flow_printf.png" width="800"/>